 Where GWP values are amended by the IPCC, the latest values shall be used in the calculations.
-However, where outdated values are used for some unavoidable reason (e.g., a secondary database used for the calculation does not use the latest GWP 100), the reason shall be reported.
-The AR 6 characterization factors for the substances that are not listed in case of AR 6 in Table 7.15 of the IPCC AR6 shall be extracted from Table 7 SM6 in Section 7 Supplementary Materials of the AR6 Climate Change 2021 .
+For example, once IPCC releases a new Assessment Report, the GWP100 values shall supersede those of the previous Assessment Report.
+In any case, there should be a clear statement by the LCA practitioner regarding which AR is used.
+All life-cycle stages include fuel and energy cycle.
+For reference, the AR 6 characterisation factors for the substances that are not listed in case of AR 6 in Table 7.15 of the IPCC AR6 shall be extracted from Table 7 SM6 in Section 7 Supplementary Materials of the AR6 Climate Change 2021 .

-Inclusion of biogenic CO2
+Inclusion of specific GHG emissions and removals

+[SG3 Ansgar Christ ansgar.christ@de.bosch.com]

-Biogenic GHG emissions and removals shall be included in the CFP and should each be expressed separately.
+Biogenic GHG emissions and removals shall be calculated in an A-LCA study and be expressed separately.

 All relevant unit processes of the life cycle of biomass-derived products shall be included in the system under study, including, but not limited to, cultivation, production and harvesting of biomass.

-If a product’s biogenic carbon content is calculated, it shall be documented separately in the CFP study report, but it shall not be included in the result of CFP.
+A product’s biogenic carbon content shall be calculated and documented separately in the CFP study report.
+In addition, the biogenic carbon content and total carbon content of products shall be reported separately.
+If mass-balanced materials are used in the supply, the attributed biogenic carbon content shall additionally be reported to accurately account for emissions from combustion of these materials.

-[Proposal from SG3 : “In addition to the total PCF including biogenic CO2, the separate emission values shall be reported (see also ISO 14067, Table1):
+Specific emission values shall be reported as follows (see Figure 7):

-1. Net fossil GHG emissions and removals
+1. Net fossil GHG emissions and removals (de-dr)

-2. Net biogenic GHG emissions and removals other than biogenic CO2 (if applicable)
+2. Net biogenic GHG emissions and removals other than biogenic CO2 (if applicable, (be-br))

-3. Net biogenic GHG emissions and removals including biogenic CO2 (if applicable)
+3. Net biogenic GHG emissions and removals including biogenic CO2 (if applicable, (ce-cr))

-4. GHG emissions resulting from aircraft transportation (if applicable)
+4. GHG emissions resulting from aircraft transportation (if applicable, a)

+5. Biogenic carbon content (if applicable, f)

+6. Total carbon content (g)

 If separate emission values do not occur, these emission values may be reported as zero.

-Removals in the PCF shall not include any measures not related to the product system usually referred to as carbon offsets.
+Removals in the CFP shall not include any measures not related to the product system, usually referred to as carbon offsets.